chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 	}
 	output = output.concat(outputBlocks.default); // Append the default block at the end: this is our CSS!

-	// Reusing the logic from my Eleventy Assets Pipeline, we'll save the file return new Promise((success, failure) =>
+	// Reusing the logic from my Eleventy Assets Pipeline, we’ll save the file return new Promise((success, failure) =>
 		// Create the folder structure if it doesn't exist, including subfolders thanks to `recursive: true` fs.mkdir(outputFolder, { recursive: true }, (dirErr, path) => {